-Martha, on the other hand, had just packed up her desk and was about to head home. via the store, and all she could think was.
+Martha, on the other hand, had just packed up her desk and was about to head home via the super market, and all she could think was.

 “Same shit, different day.”

 So when standing side by side in a supermarket, the only reason they even gave each other a second thought, was because they both stopped to consider the ladder they’d have to walk under to get out of the store.
 Dan glanced at the woman, cocked a smile and said.

 Martha’s eyes had already begun to roll before she smelled the booze on his breath.
 She considered pointing out what time it was, but decided it wasn’t worth it, so simply said.

 “A real gentleman would least offer to move the thing.”

 He continued to smile at her, while she just glared at him.
 Then, as a third person simply walked under the ladder and out of the store, they both shouted.

 “What do you think you’re doing?”

 But With headphones in, the third person just continued on oblivious, leaving them to both shake their heads in disbelief and disgust.

 “I know right, not looking where they’re going, no idea what’s coming….
 Here let me get that.”

 Dan finally stepped forward and move the ladder out of the way and with an infinitely more genuine smile said.

 This time rather than glaring, Martha smiled.

 “Why thank you.”

-She stepped through the door then slowed before realising that she was waiting for the day drunk stranger to catch up.
-Which he hurried to do, leaving them walking together with no thread of a conversation to cling too.
-Desperate to not let the silence go on too long, Dan threw out a line to start something.
+She stepped through the door, and then slowed waiting for the day drunk stranger to catch up.
+Which he hurried to do, leaving them walking together in silence with no thread of a conversation to cling too.
+Desperate to not let it go on too long, Dan threw out a line to start something.

 “You taking the bus home by any chance?”